PI-Victor/shep/README.md

 #### Running

 Before running the bot you need to create a default configuration.
-This can be done by running `shep config --dir`, it will create a `.shep.json` file with default config values.
+This can be done by running `shep config --dir`, it will create a json `.shep` file with default config values.
 If you omit the `--dir` flag, it will create the config file in the application's current working directory.